Home » Videos » Types of Pain Caused by Endometriosis

 Conclusion

-To get pregnant, a woman’s ovary releases an egg, which is fertilised by a sperm cell and then adheres itself to the uterine wall to grow into a baby.
-Doctors encourage endometriosis women to become pregnant as quickly as possible since the problem worsens over time if left untreated.
+To get pregnant, a woman’s ovary releases an egg, which is fertilized by a sperm cell and then attaches itself to the uterine wall to grow into a baby.
+Doctors encourage women with endometriosis to become pregnant as quickly as possible since the problem worsens over time if left untreated.

 Shree IVF Clinic provides the best endometriosis treatment in Mumbai.
-Call us now to schedule your appointment!
+Call us now at 1800-268-4000 to schedule your appointment!
 For more information on endometriosis, speak to our experts now!

 AUTHOR